JosiahWI/mobspawnsim/README.md

 When writting effects, please put a comment with each ore to explain its general behavior, or if it doesn't have any general behavior say so.
 Please also put a comment by each individual override/addition/effect to explain its behavior.

+It is possible to specify a special priority specefic to a given effect as follows:
+Instead of normal function definition "lambda x: functionDef" Write "(specialPriority, lambda x: functionDef)"